getappmap/appmap-agent-js/REFERENCE.md

     * `"process"` Generate a single appmap which spans over the entire lifetime of the process.
     * `"mocha"` Generate an appmap for each test case (ie `it` calls) of the entire test suite (ie every `describe` calls on every test file).
     * `"remote"` Generate appmap on demand via HTTP requests.
+* `trace-port <number> | <string>` Defines the communication port between frontend and backend.
+A string indicates a path to a unix domain socket which is faster. *Default*: `0` which will use a random available port.
 * `track-port <number> | <string>`: Port in the backend process for serving remote recording HTTP requests. *Default*: `0` A random port will be used.
 * `intercept-track-port <string>`: Regular expression to whitelist the ports in the frontend process for intercepting remote recording HTTP requests. *Default*: `"^"` Every detected HTTP ports will be spied upon.
 * `processes <boolean> | <string> | <EnabledSpecifier> | <EnabledSpecifier[]>` Whitelist files to decide whether a node process should be instrumented based on the path of its main module.
 An `EnabledSpecifier` can be any of